The team

 During my Bachelor thesis in Würzburg I analyzed differences in the morphology in the dopaminergic neurotransmitter system in zebrafish foxP2 mutants.
 Due to my passion to neuroanatomy, I decided to do one of my masters main projects in the Haberkern lab to help with reconstructing a connectome of the clonal raider ants brain.

-• Ülkü Ece Meral (Master Practical Student, Spring 2025)
+• Ülkü Ece Meral (Master Practical Student, Summer 2025)

-• Sahar Ebrazeh (Master Practical Student, Spring 2025)
+• Anouk Mangold (Master Practical Student, Summer 2025)

 Alumni